searinminecraft/Vixipy/README.md

 * `PYXIV_DEFAULT_PROXY` (optional): Default image proxy to use.
 If not specified - internal proxy of Vixipy is used
 * `PYXIV_ADDITIONAL_THEMES` (optional): Additional themes for Vixipy, separated with a `,`.
 For example, to add a theme named `modern`, add the file "theme-modern.css" in `pyxiv/instance/themes` and specify `modern` in this variable.
 The name and file must not contain spaces or a `,` character.
 * `PYXIV_DEFAULT_THEME` (default: aqua): Default Vixipy theme.
 To use a custom theme, make sure it is specified in the `PYXIV_ADDITIONAL_THEMES` variable.
+* `PYXIV_WORKERS` (default: 5): How much workers to spawn for handling requests.
+More workers use more system resources, but will be able to handle more requests
 * `PYXIV_RATELIMITS` (default: 0): EXPERIMENTAL: Whether to enable rate limiting on the instance (requires [memcached](https://memcached.org/) to be installed)

 TODO: find asyncio alternative for pymemcache/memcached wrapper if possible